Eight Days a Week: Release and reception

 "Eight Days a Week" was released on Beatles for Sale on 4 December 1964.
 It was sequenced as the opening track on side two of the LP.
 Describing the unusual effect provided by the fade-in, particularly at the start of an LP side, author Mark Hertsgaard writes that it gave listeners "the sensation of hearing the music before the song actually arrived; it was as if the sound arose out of the distance, like a flock of migrating birds that suddenly fills the sky."

 The song, along with two others from the album ("Baby's in Black" and "No Reply"), was considered for a single release.
 In the end, it was released as a single in the United States on 15 February 1965 (as Capitol 5371), becoming a number-one hit (their seventh in that country).
 Cash Box described it as "a hard-driving, rollicking pledge of romantic devotion with a contagious repeating rockin’ riff."
+Record World said "More happy sounds from the Britishers who recently announced their second summer tour of the States."
 The B-side was "I Don't Want to Spoil the Party".
 The single release in the US was the result of DJs playing the song from imported copies of the Beatles for Sale album as an exclusive since it did not appear on the album's US counterpart, Beatles '65, nor did the B-side.
 Both tracks were included on the North American album Beatles VI, released in June 1965.

 "Eight Days a Week" was certified gold by the Recording Industry Association of America on 16 September 1965.
 It was the last of seven songs by the Beatles to top the Billboard Hot 100 over a one-year period, marking an all-time record for a single act.
 In order, the seven songs were "I Want to Hold Your Hand", "She Loves You", "Can't Buy Me Love", "Love Me Do", "A Hard Day's Night", "I Feel Fine" and "Eight Days a Week".
 The song was also the second of six Hot 100 chart toppers in a row (not counting the EP 4 by the Beatles) by one act, another record at the time.
 The other singles in this run were "I Feel Fine", "Ticket to Ride", "Help!", "Yesterday" and "We Can Work It Out".

 Personnel

+According to Ian MacDonald, except where noted: